Why choose Fundamentals of Quantitative Text Analysis for Social Scientists by Lily Mehrbod, SAGE Campus Development Editor.

 - Implementing in R a basic model

-Visit Fundamentals of Quantitative Text Analysis for Social Scientists to find out more about this course!
+The next cohort of Fundamentals of Quantitative Text Analysis for Social Scientists starts on June 25th.
+Find out more and sign up here.